bcgov/design-research-guide/docs/privacy-personal-information.md

 # Privacy & Personal Information
 Under development and review
 {: .label .label-yellow }
-Doing user research requires the collection of people's personal information.
+Doing design research requires the collection of people's personal information.
 Researchers must make sure they collect, use, disclose, and store this information properly to protect participant's confidentiality and follow the privacy laws of British Columbia.

 ## What is Personal Information?